nyu-dh/website/source/_projects/g2021petiwala.md

 tags:
 - visual-culture
 cohort_year: '2021'
-abstract: Pettiwala's dissertation explores the contemporary transnational processes by which Indian commodities and media circulate the Middle East, and simultaneously create and echo hybrid conceptions of Indianness, cosmopolitanism, and Orientalism.
+abstract: Petiwala's dissertation explores the contemporary transnational processes by which Indian commodities and media circulate the Middle East, and simultaneously create and echo hybrid conceptions of Indianness, cosmopolitanism, and Orientalism.
   She is interested in understanding how the cultural consumption of India (as manifested